 by Aisiri Amin

-We wake up to WhatsApp messages, scroll through Instagram when even the possibility of getting bored brushes past us, know more about daily lives of celebrities than our friends and have more interactions on the Facebook post comment section than in real life.
+We wake up to WhatsApp messages, scroll through Instagram when even the possibility of getting bored brushes past us.
+We know more about the daily lives of celebrities than our friends and have more interactions on the Facebook post comment section than in real life.

-So, here are some websites that will help you expand your knowledge, rekindle your curiosity and even give you a much-needed spark.
+So, here are some websites that will help you expand your knowledge, rekindle your curiosity and give you the much-needed spark.

 At this very moment, there is a revolution happening in some parts of the world.
 For some, it has become a part of their daily existence, for others, it’s their only means of survival.
 Whatever it may be, there is a term for anything and everything related to revolution and those are recorded by A Dictionary of Revolution.

 Be it an explanation of a common term as ‘regime’ or the story of Rabaa, you will find an answer to all your questions on this website.
 There is a revolution going on and if it hasn’t reached you yet, believe me, it will.

 Philosophy seems to have the same aura as the mysterious person roaming around college corridors.
 You want to know them but you have no idea how to start or where to start.
 Philosimply addresses that hesitancy (unfortunately only in terms of philosophy).
 Type any query, any idea or any line of thought and it will take you to a relevant page to further explore the topic.

 For people who are just beginning to understand philosophy, this site is quite handy and for the regular curious cats, you never know in which philosophy you might find your home in.